AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

+All matrices holding a given type of object will share a single `SquareMatrixBase` class. `invert` is templatized
+only on the type of objects in the matrix.

-Now for the data that `SquareMatrixBase::invert` operates on.
+We have yet to address the data that `SquareMatrixBase::invert` operates on.
 One solution is to add it to the base
 `class`.

 ``` cpp